March After School Discover

 Story Hour

 Library Story Hour Ages 0-4 : Story Hour sessions are held Wednesday from 10:30 – 11:15 AM.
-Miss Amy curates a story and craft session geared towards children ages 0-4 and will include a story, craft and snack.
+Miss Kendyl curates a story and craft session geared towards children ages 0-4 and will include a story, craft and snack.
 Older siblings are welcome to join.
 Children 2 and under must have an adult remain with them for the entire program.

 Library Story Hour Ages 5-8: Story Hour sessions are held Thursdays from 3:30-4:30pm.
-Miss Amy curates a story and craft session geared towards children ages 5-8 and will include a story, craft and snack.
+Miss Kendyl curates a story and craft session geared towards children ages 5-8 and will include a story, craft and snack.
 Siblings are welcome to join.

 Both programs are free to all local residents.
 For further information about this or other Library programs, you may call the Library at 486-8011 or visit us during regular Library hours.